The Death of the $2,000 Food Photoshoot

 Step 3: Publish and test across channels

-- Drop into QR menus (see our best practices for QR menus that convert).
+- Drop into QR menus.
+See our best practices for QR menus that convert.

 4. When to still hire a photographer: the hybrid model that actually pencils out

-AI food photography for restaurants doesn’t replace photographers; it changes when you need them.
+AI food photography for restaurants doesn’t replace photographers.
+It changes when you need them.

 Where pros still earn their fee